-Out-of-State Wine Shipper License
+(2) An Out-of-State Wine Shipper licensee:

-- (1) A retailer or winery licensed in another state that wants to ship wine to Oregon residents as ORS 471.229 allows must complete a Commission-supplied application for an Out-of-State Wine Shipper license.
-There is no fee for this license.
-The license is valid for five years and expires at 12 midnight on December 31 of the fifth year following issuance. - (2) An Out-of-State Wine Shipper licensee: - (a) May accept written or telephone orders for wine.
-The licensee must wait until the next day to ship a telephone order. - (b) May use only a common carrier who has a Commissionapproved delivery plan.
-The Commission requires plan approval to assure appropriate alcoholic beverage delivery.
-To approve a plan, the Commission considers: - (A) The specifics of the plan; - (B) The length of time the carrier has been in business and its record of compliance with the law; - (C) The carrier's ability to comply with the plan; and - (D) The carrier's training program for delivery personnel and delivery practices. - (c) Must comply with the requirements of ORS 471.229 and all other Oregon alcoholic beverage statutes and rules applicable to the sale of wine in Oregon. - (d) Must prominently label each shipping container of any wine shipped under this subsection: "Alcoholic Beverages Do not deliver to a person who is under 21 years of age or visibly intoxicated." - (e) Is authorized to ship not more than two cases of wine containing not more than nine liters per case per month to any resident of this state who is at least 21 years of age, for personal use and not for resale. - (3) The Commission may cancel or suspend a wine shipper's license: - (a) If the delivery person delivers to a minor or a visibly intoxicated person or does not comply with subsection (2)(b) of this rule; - (b) If the licensee fails to comply with the requirements of ORS 471.229 and all other Oregon alcoholic beverage statutes and rules applicable to the sale of wine in Oregon.
+(a) Is authorized to ship not more than two cases of wine containing not more than nine liters per case per month to any resident of this state who is at least 21 years of age, for personal use and not for resale;

+(b) May accept written or telephone orders for wine.
+The licensee must wait until the next day to ship a telephone order;

+(c) May use only a common carrier that has a Commissionapproved delivery plan.
+Requests for approval of common carrier delivery plans are evaluated under the guidelines of OAR 845-005-0424;

+(d) Must prominently label each shipping container of any wine shipped under this subsection: "Alcoholic Beverages - Do not deliver to a person who is under 21 years of age or visibly intoxicated."

+(3) The Commission may cancel or suspend a wine shippers license:

+(a) If the delivery person delivers to a minor or a visibly intoxicated person or does not comply with subsection (2)(c) of this rule;

+(b) If the licensee fails to comply with the requirements of ORS 471.229 and all other Oregon alcoholic beverage statutes and rules applicable to the sale of wine in Oregon.

 Stat.
-Auth.: ORS 471, ORS 471.030, ORS 471.229, ORS 471.730(1), ORS 471.730(5) & ORS 471.730(6)
+Auth.: ORS 471, including 471.030, ORS 471.229, ORS 471.730(1), ORS 471.730(5) & ORS 471.730(6)